 Residence Life at Fairfield University

 Fairfield University is a residential campus with approximately 2,600 full-time undergraduate students living on campus in residence halls, townhouses, and apartment complexes.
-Graduate student housing is also being offered for the 2012-13 academic year in independent off-campus houses, an apartment style residence hall (47 Mahan Road) and a suite-style residence hall (Kostka Hall).
+Graduate student housing is also offered in independent off-campus houses, an apartment style residence hall (47 Mahan Road) and a suite-style residence hall (Kostka Hall).

 Consistent with its Jesuit mission, Fairfield University seeks to educate the whole person, and a great deal of learning takes place outside of the traditional classroom.
 Student life at Fairfield is defined by a mixture and balance of academic rigor, coeducational and extra-curricular pursuits, and service to others.